 onset of the rash.
 Non-immunised contacts should be

-excluded for 14 days after the first
+Shock of the rash. excluded for 14 days after the first

 day of appearance of rash in the last

 case.
 If non-immunised contacts are

 vaccinated within 72 hours of their

 first contact with the first case, they

 may then return to school.

-Note: Pregnant women in 1 st
+Note: Pregnant women in 1st

 trimester should avoid contact.

 Meningitis (bacterial) Exclude until well.
 Not excluded.

-Meningococcal infection Exclude until adequate carrier Not excluded.
+Meningococcal infection Not excluded.

-eradication therapy has been
+Werningococcar infection ' Not excluded.

+1 ,

-completed.
+Museum completed.
+Not excluded.

 Mumps Exclude for five days or until swelling Not excluded.

-goes down (whichever is sooner).
+Despiratory infections including goes down (whichever is sooner).
+Not evaluded

 Respiratory infections including Individuals should not attend if they Not excluded.

-COVID-19 have a high temperature / unwell.
+COVID-19 have a high temperature and are unwell.

+Diameter (Constitution) F. J. day and A. C. No. of ded

 Ringworm/tinea Exclusion not necessary.
 Not excluded.

 Rubella (German measles) Exclude until fully recovered or for at Not excluded.

 least five days after the onset of the Note: Pregnant women in 1 st

 rash. trimester should avoid contact.

 Salmonella infection Exclude until diarrhoea ceases.
 Not excluded

-Slapped Cheek Exclusion not necessary, once rash Not excluded Note: Pregnant
+Slapped Cheek Exclusion not necessary, once rash Not excluded

-appears. women in 1 st trimester should avoid
+appears.
+Note: Pregnant women in 1 st

-contact.
+trimester should avoid contact.

 Streptococcal sore throat Exclude until the person has received Not excluded.

 antibiotic treatment for at least 24 hours

 and the person feels well.

 Vomiting Excluded for 48 hours after last incident Not excluded.

 of vomiting.

 Warts Exclusion is NOT necessary.
 Not excluded.

 Whooping Cough Exclude for two days after starting Exclude unimmunised contacts aged

 antibiotic treatment, or 3 weeks after <7 years from school for 14 days

 after the last exposure to infection or

 until they have been on antibiotic

 treatment for at least 5 days of a

 minimum 14-day course of

 antibiotics.

 Worms Exclusion not necessary.
 Not excluded.